Friday, 14 July 2023

 ARCHITECTURE

-The North and south side rajagopurams are up to base only.
+The North and South side Rajagopurams are up to the base only.
 Hindu deities, demons, ladies, dancers, and musical instrument players, the sculptures related to culture prevailed during that period and occupied the entire surface of the Rajagopuram base inside without leaving space.

 Moolavar Temple consists of a sanctum sanctorum, an ardha mandapam, and a maha mandapam.
 The sanctum sanctorum is on a kapota bandha adhistanam with silambu kumudam.
 Kumbha panjaras are between Kostas.
 The temple was built with stone from adhistanam to prastaram.
 A three-tier stucco vimanam is on the sanctum sanctorum.